nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on and chart a path through the features;
 testers are expected to do more *exploratory* testing.
 </div>

 ### Launch and shutdown

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file.<br>
+   Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

 ### Deleting a person

 Deleting a person when persons are being shown

    1. Prerequisites: Display persons using the `list` command or other alternative commands such as `find`.
-Atleast one person in the list.
+At least one person in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the displayed list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.